tc8appdevelo/SurvivalmanProject/readme.md

 ## Wireframes:

-* On the left will be navigation links to main menu, user profile, and controls/how to play
+* On the left will be navigation links to controls/how to play
-* In the bottom left corner a button to turn sound on or off
+* Counters displayed in text of calories, hydration and temperature.
 * On the right a timer to show how long you have survived this game
 * Top middle title